pythonnet/pythonnet.github.io/README.md

 p = Point(5, 5)
 ```

-In most cases, Python for .NET can determine the correct constructor to
+In most cases, Python.NET can determine the correct constructor to
 call automatically based on the arguments.
 In some cases, it may be necessary
 to call a particular overloaded constructor, which is supported by a special
 `__overloads__` attribute, which will soon be deprecated in favor of